Climate Change and Skin CARE: How to Protect Your Skin in a Changing World

 How Climate Change and Skin Care Interact in Everyday Life

-Heatwaves, UV radiation, and air pollution are no longer rare events; they’re the new normal.
-According to recent studies, including The Impact of Climate Change on Skin (PubMed), our skin is increasingly exposed to environmental stressors like drought, humidity swings, and spikes in pollution.
-These factors don’t just sound intimidating—they actually change how your skin looks, feels, and behaves.
+Heatwaves, UV radiation, and air pollution are no longer rare events — they are the new normal.
+According to recent research (Zieneldien et al., 2025), our skin is increasingly exposed to environmental stressors including drought, humidity swings, and pollution spikes.
+These factors don’t just sound alarming — they measurably change how your skin looks, feels, and behaves.

 So, what does science say?